openmrs/openmrs-contrib-id/installing-openmrsid.md

 	1. LDAP credentials for the `omrsid` account
 	2. LDAP resource uri's (e.g. replace `dc=example` with `dc=openmrs,dc=org`)
-	3. Mysql database name and credentials
+	3. Mysql/MongoDB database name and credentials
 	4. Postfix mail sending credentials and port
 	5. reCAPTCHA keys (if you have them—they are required for signup)